Brainerd, Minnesota

 Brainerd Area | Max depth 48 ft | Open Water

-Species: Smallmouth Bass
+Species: Smallmouth Bass · Largemouth · Walleye · Pike

-Access: Check River Levels Locally
+Access: Check River Levels — Wade, Canoe, or Jon Boat

 Species Detail